 Austin Hunkin is a Business Intern and a student at Indiana University studying Finance at the Kelley School of Business.

-Why Software Engineering Professionals?
+Why SEP?
 I asked myself that question when I interviewed with the company in April.
 I knew they were a successful, private software engineering company in the heart of Carmel, but I knew nothing of their culture, how they conducted business, or if the company would be the right fit for me.
 After working here for the past month, however, I can proudly say that deciding to work for this company has been one of the best professional decisions I’ve made during my time in college.

-Software Engineering Professionals is unique, to say the least.
+SEP is unique, to say the least.
 They not only have intelligent, hard-working individuals that produce top notch software and results, but they have a supportive, welcoming culture that helps each individual reach his/her potential.
 Because when it comes to producing one’s best work, it’s difficult when you’re confined to a cubicle cramming out code all day, or overwhelmed with piles of busy work with no breaks in between.

 SEP solves that issue by focusing on the morale of their employees, and helping them prioritize each task they’re assigned so the process of completing one’s work is as streamlined as possible.
 And they do all of this with the help of what makes this company great – developing and utilizing software.